-Much of Huberman's research has concentrated on the World Wide Web, with an emphasis on the dynamics of its growth and use.
-This work helped uncover the nature of electronic markets, the detailed structure of the web and the laws governing the way people surf for information.
-One of the originators of the field of ecology of computation, Huberman recently published the book, "The Laws of the Web: Patterns in the Ecology of Information," with MIT Press.
+Much of Huberman's research has concentrated on the World Wide Web and social media, with an emphasis on their dynamics and use.
+This work helped uncover the nature of electronic markets, the detailed structure of the web, and laws governing the way people surf for information.
+One of the originators of the field of ecology of computation, Huberman is the author of the book “The Laws of the Web: Patterns in the Ecology of Information,” published by MIT Press.

 Previous to HP, Huberman worked at Xerox PARC, where he did research on the physics of chaos, distributed systems and Internet characterization.
 Huberman is a Fellow of the American Physical Society, a Fellow of the American Association for the Advancement of Science, former trustee of the Aspen Center for Physics and Fellow of the Japan Society for the Promotion of Science.